-5. Overnight stay on their old fashion hotel that serves good food.
+5. Overnight stay in their old fashion hotel that serves good food.
 Our tour covers a lunch buffet here overlooking the sea and Bataan.

-6. Malinta tunnel show.
-Hear the real voices of the prominent people during Japanese invasion like President Quezon, Mac-Arthur and Sato.
+6. Malinta Tunnel show.
+Hear the real voices of the prominent people during Japanese invasions like President Quezon, Mac-Arthur, and Sato.
 Just be careful because it’s too dark.

 7. A good way to bond with your family.
 You know what they say, a family that travels together, stays together.

 8. Museums and memorials.
-The museum is full of photos during the war and all different things present during that time.
+The museum is full of photos of the war and all different things present during that time.
 Here, I saw the money, guns, pins, military uniforms, dining set, even their alcoholic drinks then.
-The war is not even a hundred years old but it’s bizarre to think how different how the world have been.
+The war is not even a hundred years old but it’s bizarre to think how different how the world has been.

 9. Visit the monument of July 4 Friendship Day.
 In this monument, the crippled soldier is a Filipino and the one helping is an American but my tour guide said that in Georgia, USA, they have the same monument and the one crippled is an American and the one helping is a Filipino.

 11. The whole place is Instagram-y so hello to feeling turista photos without spending so much.